Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 Our Top Picks

-A good hose timer helps ensure lawns and gardens don’t dry out or accidentally flood.
+An automatic water timer helps ensure lawns and gardens don’t dry out or accidentally flood.
 The following models vary in type, price, and standard functions, but each earned a spot on our lineup by performing well in our hands-on tests.
-We included the pros and cons of each model to help you determine which one will best suit your watering needs.
+We included the pros and cons of each model to help determine which will best suit your watering needs.

 Best Overall